kometbomb/klystrack-theme-kit/README.md

 # klystrack-theme-kit

 This is a template for creating new themes for [klystrack](http://kometbomb.github.io/klystrack/).
+Read this [wiki page](https://github.com/kometbomb/klystrack/wiki/Themes) for more info how the resources work.

 ## How to use